hi-yi/Insurance-Fraud-Detection/README.md

-# Insurance-Fraud-Detection
+# Auto Insurance Fraud Detection

-Analysis with auto insurance fraud data
+EDA with auto claims data and building a classification model for the fraud